 Standard rate equivalent (SRE) expenditure:

 The equivalent amount of expenditure that would be liable for VAT at the standard rate of 20 per cent, inclusive of the amount of VAT.
-For example, if we have £300 of expenditure before VAT, with £100 at standard rate (20 per cent), £100 at reduced rate (five per cent) and £100 at zero rate.
-The VAT inclusive amounts are £120, £105 and £100, respectively, with a total of £25 being VAT.
+For example, if we have £300 of expenditure before VAT, with £100 at standard rate (20 per cent), £100 at reduced rate (five per cent) and £100 at zero rate, then the VAT inclusive amounts are £120, £105 and £100, respectively, with a total of £25 being VAT.
 The equivalent amount of expenditure at the standard rate that would be required to raise £25 VAT is £125.
 Hence, the standard rated equivalent expenditure (inclusive of VAT) is £125 + £25 = £150.

 Standard rated goods or services: